jluckyiv/triage-elm/devnotes.md

 I got all the JSON decoders working.
 I'm still not sure how to do the interpreters correctly, but I am able to parse responses.
 Next is wiring up the http requests.

 ## To do
-- kill the table.
-I probably can't have a notes, chat, or history div using a table.
 - interpreter filters
 - model status
 - add notes to each case